onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 >
 > But these are the quantitative aspects of future mind.
 The qualitative aspects are much harder to describe and anticipate, as they will be emergent in their very nature, potentially enabling new forms of game, adventure, exploration, ecstasy and mystery in physical spaces, but also intersubjective virtual spaces." - [Global Brain Singularity, by Cadell Last](https://cadelllast.files.wordpress.com/2018/11/phd-thesis-articles-pdf.pdf)

-> "The difficulty we face in trying to evaluate [the future of intelligence] at our current scale of intelligence would be similar to the challenge facing an intelligent bacterium in our gut that is trying to make sense of the social interactions we engage in." - [John Stewart](https://cadelllast.files.wordpress.com/2018/11/phd-thesis-articles-pdf.pdf)
+> "The difficulty we face in trying to evaluate [the future of intelligence] at our current scale of intelligence would be similar to the challenge facing an intelligent bacterium in our gut that is trying to make sense of the social interactions we engage in." - [John E. Stewart](https://cadelllast.files.wordpress.com/2018/11/phd-thesis-articles-pdf.pdf)

 > "Rather than being dictated top down, we can only hope that the religion of tomorrow will emerge and evolve bottom up.
 Religion seems to be very much like language, and we’ve seen plenty of failed top-down invented “better” languages as well as religions." - [Why we need a new religion, by Octopusyarn](https://octopusyarn.substack.com/p/why-we-need-a-new-religion)